This course requires 2 options.

 In Term 1 some time will be spent on students developing skills in their area of interest.
 In Terms 2 and 3 students will decide on a project and spend this time designing, creating and sharing to produce a completed digital technologies outcome.

 Students can choose their own direction, based on their prior experiences and interests.
 Students are able to take both DTM21 and DTP21 should they wish to work on a bigger project combining both areas.

 Careers: Database Development & Administration, Design/Product Development Engineer, Game Developer, Graphic Designer, ICT Multimedia Designer Developers, Product Evaluator, Software Developer/Engineer, Software Tester, UX/UI Designers, Web Developer.
 Work for companies such as Kathmandu, Spark, Orion Health, Tait Communications, CerebralFix, Vodafone.

 Students may have the option to purchase a student licence of the Adobe Creative Cloud Suite through the school.
 A removable USB drive may be required depending on project and if working between home and school.

 Recommended Prior Learning

-Successful completion of the Level 1 Digital Technologies course or previous computing experience, have an interest in design.
-Students who have not successfully completed the Level 1 course must consult with Mrs Gallop.
+Successful completion of one or both of the DTM11F or DTP11F courses, or previous computing experience, or have an interest in design.
+Students who have not successfully completed one of th Level 1 courses must consult with Mrs Gallop or Ms Winter.